Erminia Calabrese

-Erminia Calabrese, FLSW, is a Professor of Astronomy and the Director of Research at Cardiff University School of Physics and Astronomy.
+Erminia Calabrese, FLSW, is an Italian astronomer.
+She is a Professor of Astronomy and the Director of Research at Cardiff University School of Physics and Astronomy.
 She works in observational cosmology using the cosmic microwave background radiation to understand the origins and evolution of the universe.
 In 2024 she became a Fellow of the Learned Society of Wales, and in 2022 she was awarded the Institute of Physics Fred Hoyle medal and the Learned Society of Wales Dillwyn medal.

 Early life and education

 Calabrese was born in Benevento, Italy and grew up in a small town in the Apennines, Cerreto Sannita.
 She left to attend the Sapienza University of Rome and graduated in 2006 with a degree in Physics and Astrophysics.
 She stayed at the Sapienza University of Rome for her postgraduate studies, where she first earned a Masters degree in Astronomy and Astrophysics in 2008 and then went on to complete a PhD in Astronomy in 2012.